cmguandalin/TripoSH-Fitting-v2/README.md

 ## License

 This project is licensed under the GNU General Public License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENCE](LICENCE) file for details.

 ---